- Home/

 How can I protect my plants from frost?

-Home gardeners can protect their plants from frost in several ways:
+Home gardeners can protect their plants from frost in several ways.
+Some of these techniques involve mulching, pruning, temporary greenhouses, and watering plants in the morning.

 Mulching: Organic mulch like straw or bark helps insulate the soil and retain warmth, protecting roots from frost.